 For any taxable year in which the US REIT qualifies as a "real estate investment trust" (a "REIT"), it generally will not be subject to U.S. federal income tax on that portion of its taxable income that is distributed to stockholders except certain income or gain with respect to "Foreclosure Property" (generally, property the US REIT acquires or re-enters as a result of a default by a borrower or tenant with respect to which it files an election with the Internal Revenue Service (the "IRS"), which will be taxed at the highest corporate rate - currently 21%).
 See "Certain Material U.S. Federal Income Tax Considerations- Requirements for Qualification as a REIT."
 If the US REIT were to fail to qualify as a REIT, it would be taxed at rates applicable to corporations on all of its income, whether or not distributed to its stockholders.
 Even if it qualifies as a REIT, the US REIT will be taxed at corporate rates on the portion of its taxable income that it does not distribute to the stockholders, such as taxable income retained as non-deductible reserves.
-See "Certain Material U.S. Federal Income Tax Considerations- Requirements for Qualifications-Requirements for Qualification as a REIT-Income Tests" and "Certain Material U.S. Federal Income Tax Considerations- Requirements for Qualification as a REIT-Income Tests" and "Certain Material U.S. Federal Income Tax Considerations and REIT-Income Tests" and "Certain Material U.S. Federal Income Tax Considerations as a REIT-Income Tests" and "Certain Material U.S. Federal Income Tax Considerations as a REIT-Income Tests" and "Certain Material U.S. Federal Income Tax Considerations as a REIT-Income Tests" and "Certain Material U.S. Federal Income Tax Considerations as a REIT-Income Tests" and "Certain Material U.S. Federal Income Tax Considerations as a REIT-Income Tests" and "Certain Material U.S. Federal Income Tax Considerations as a REIT-Income Tests" and "Certain Material U.S. Federal Income Tax Considerations as a REIT-Income Tests" and "Certain Material U.S. Fed
+See "Certain Material U.S. Federal Income Tax Considerations-Requirements for Qualification as a REIT-Income Tests" and "Certain Material U.S. Federal Income Tax Considerations- Requirements for Qualification as a REIT-Disposition of Properties."